Yousufjoy/backend_project/readme.md

 npm run prettier

 run the server:

- node .\dist\server.js
+- node .\dist\server.js

 Better way of running the server:

- ts-node-dev --respawn --transpile-only src/server.ts
+- ts-node-dev --respawn --transpile-only src/server.ts

 now i will create script for it so it becomes easier:

+- npm run start:dev